 Steven Arrigg Koh, the inaugural recipient of the Marianne D. Short and Ray Skowyra Sesquicentennial Assistant Professorship, teaches and writes in the areas of criminal law and procedure, international law, and legal theory.
-His publications, which focus on the intersection of U.S. and international criminal law, have appeared or are forthcoming in journals such as New York University Law Review, Cornell Law Review, Minnesota Law Review, and Duke Law Journal Online.
-As a contributor to the Just Security law blog, he also provides analysis on U.S. criminal cases with a foreign nexus—an emerging area that he has termed “foreign affairs prosecutions.”
+His scholarship—which explores the foreign relations, comparative, and racial implications of U.S. domestic, transnational, and international prosecutions—has appeared or is forthcoming in journals such as New York University Law Review, Duke Law Journal Online, Cornell Law Review, Minnesota Law Review, and Fordham Law Review.
+He is also a contributor to Just Security law blog.
 He joins the Boston College Law faculty after completing a fellowship at Columbia Law School.

 Professor Koh’s scholarship is informed by a unique combination of high-level legal practice at both U.S. federal criminal and international criminal legal institutions.
 As a Trial Attorney in the Criminal Division of the U.S. Department of Justice (DOJ) in Washington, D.C., he advised U.S. federal and state prosecutors on international, criminal, and constitutional legal issues arising in U.S. criminal cases with transnational dimensions.
 At DOJ, he also served as Counsel to the Deputy Assistant Attorney General and Counselor for International Affairs, the top international law adviser to Attorney General Loretta Lynch.
 During this time, Koh also taught International and Transnational Criminal Law as an Adjunct Professor of Law at Georgetown University Law Center.